Interview with Fanny Magier, Actress of French Cinema (September 2020)

 Fanny Magier with Marina Pierro in The Living Dead Girl / La Morte Vivante (1982) by Jean Rollin

 For those who love The Living Dead Girl, I made this print T-shirt design.
-Shirts (as well as hoodies, dresses, and other clothing) with this design on them are available at my online store.
+Download it for free (as well as my 50 other b-movie shirt prints) and order a shirt from any print-on-demand service you like.

 Living dead Girl (1982 Film by Jean Rollin) T-Shirt